Tibet under Yuan rule: Revolt

 The Sakya hegemony over Tibet continued into the middle of the fourteenth century, although it was challenged by a revolt of the Drikung Kagyu sect with the assistance of Duwa of the Chagatai Khanate in 1285.
 The revolt was suppressed in 1290 when the Sakyas and the Yuan army under Temür Buqa, Kublai's grandson, burned Drigung Monastery and killed 10,000 people.

 Decline of the Yuan

 Between 1346 and 1354, the Yuan dynasty was weakening from uprisings in the main Chinese provinces.
 As Yuan declined, in Tibet, Tai Situ Changchub Gyaltsen toppled the Sakya and founded the Phagmodrupa dynasty, the rulers of which belonged to the Kagyu sect.
 The succession of Sakya lamas in Tibet came to an end in 1358, when central Tibet in its entirety came under control of the Kagyu sect, and Tibet's independence was restored, to last nearly 400 years.
 "By the 1370s the lines between the schools of Buddhism were clear."
 Nevertheless, the Phagmodrupa founder avoided directly resisting the Yuan court until its fall in 1368, when his successor Jamyang Shakya Gyaltsen decided to open relations with the Ming dynasty, founded by ethnic Han.

+Economy

+Tibet contributed very little to the Yuan economy other than tea production.
+However the tea monopoly office in Tibet was abolished in 1311.
+Markets were set up to trade with Tibet in 1277 at Diaomen (around modern Ya'an) and Lizhou (modern Hanyuan).
+Tibet also produced gold at the "Gold Sand River" (Jinsha Jiang).
+The Yuan government charged families with mining gold and silver in Tibet but they were released from service in 1272.
+In 1289, Tibetans presented a black panther to the throne.